 In Grade 9, members of Bnei Akiva all over the world receive their Shevet name; the special name chosen by Bnei Akiva headquarters in Israel that is assigned to their age-group.
 From then on, the Shevet becomes the center of a teen’s Bnei Akiva chevra (social group).

-The final shabbaton of the year brings together Bnei Akivaniks in Grades 9 through 12 for a special weekend at Camp Moshava that coincides with the Israel Day Parade in Manhattan, attended by the shabbaton participants.
+The final Shabbaton of the year brings together Bnei Akivaniks in Grades 9 through 12 for a special weekend at Camp Moshava that coincides with the Israel Day Parade in Manhattan, attended by Shabbaton participants.